 All invasive procedures have some risk associated with them.
 The likelihood of a problem or complication for the individual patient is very low but doctors can never be fully sure who will have a problem and who will not.
 Risks outlined below are the common things to consider if you are contemplating a foot or ankle procedure:

 There is a very small risk of infection which, if it happens, is a significant problem which may require surgery to deal with and may leave you with more pain than you had before the injection.
-Mr Machin carries out all his injections in the ultra clean environment of an operating theatre to minimise this risk for you.

 Some people have a reaction to the steroid which is injected into the joint where the joints becomes more painful for some days before the steroid has its pain-relieving effect.
 This phenomenon is called steroid flare.
 It does not require treatment apart from simple pain relief and will settle within a few days.

 The most common problem with an injection is that the pain-relieving effect wears off and further treatment would be considered in this instance.

 Infection, bleeding, damage to surrounding structures such as tendons or nerves, numbness, dysfunction of foot, ongoing pain, unsightly scar, painful scar, wound healing problems, swelling.
 There is also a risk that the procedure does not work fully and that the patient is left with some ongoing symptoms.

 There are also some medical risks to surgery such as a clot in the leg (DVT), clot in the lung (pulmonary embolus or PE).
 The general anaesthetic has rare risks of problems such as heart attack, stroke, chest infection and in extremely rare circumstances death.